kadremir/Yapay-Zeka-A-/README.md

-# Yapay-Zeka-A-
-my ai lesson homework but ım little bit upgrade it and ı uploaded here for another upgrades First you need a Linux distro anything you want doesn't matter because you need to setup ollama you can learn details ollama website actually you can use ollama on windows but ı dont know how to setup ın windows maybe you are know different methods
+Here's a refined and more polished version of your text:

+---

+This is my AI lesson homework, but I've made a few improvements and uploaded it here for further updates.

+First, you'll need a Linux distribution of your choice.
+It doesn't matter which one, as long as you're able to set up Ollama.
+For more details on how to do this, you can visit the Ollama website.
+While Ollama can also be used on Windows, I'm not familiar with the setup process on that platform, but perhaps you know other methods.

-Second before you run the code you need to download some python libraries but I don't know how how to create requirements.txt because I'm not a pro I'm a newbie beginner
+Second, before running the code, you need to install a few Python libraries.
+However, I'm not sure how to create a requirements.txt file because I'm still a beginner, not a pro.

-Third sometimes the program doesn't connect the terminal before the run the code you need to run the model you will use this question maker you should started at the terminal before and after run the code you should choose the code you ran at the terminal in model selection menu
+Third, sometimes the program fails to connect to the terminal.
+To avoid this, make sure to run the model you'll be using first.
+This involves starting the terminal before executing the code.
+Once the code runs, you should select the model you used from the model selection menu.

-After this steps you can use the program.
+After completing these steps, you can use the program.

+---

+Let me know if you need any further adjustments!